 when $f:\D\to\D$ is holomorphic and $\la\ge1$, with $f(0)\neq0$ if $\la=1$.
 The study of $\Om(f)$ has interesting applications in Probability Theory (see \cite{JenPom, MejPom, MejPom2}) and in One-Parameter Semigroups Theory (see \cite{ElShSu}).

 In this paper, we want to ``measure'' the hyperbolic convexity of these sets.
-Since the main instrument to do this is the hyperbolic curvature, we point out some bounds for the hyperbolic curvature of the level curves given by the boundaries.
+Since the main instrument to do this is the hyperbolic curvature, we provide some bounds for the hyperbolic curvature of the level curves given by the boundaries.
 Using some of the found estimates, we derive some rigidity results for $\Omega_\la(f)$ and we find the radius of convexity $r\in(0,1)$ for $\Omega(rf)$.
-Moreover, we point out some estimates for the total hyperbolic curvature, hyperbolic area and hyperbolic perimeter of these sublevel sets.
+Moreover, we provide some estimates for the total hyperbolic curvature, hyperbolic area and hyperbolic perimeter of these sublevel sets.

 Let's start by recalling the definition of the hyperbolic curvature in $\D$.
 Let the coefficients of the first fundamental form of an oriented regular surface $S$ be $E(u,v)=G(u,v)=\frac{1}{(1-u^2-v^2)^2}, F(u,v)=0$, for $(u,v)\in \mathbb{D}$, with respect to a local parametrization ${\rm x}: \mathbb{D}\to S$.
 Every $p\in {\rm x}(\D)$ is a hyperbolic point of $S$, since the Gaussian curvature $K$ of $S$ at $p$ is $-4$ (see, e.g., \cite[Section 4-3, Exercise 2]{doC}). $\lD:\D\to(0,\infty)$, $\lD(z)=\frac{1}{1-|z|^2}$, is the \textit{hyperbolic density} of $\D$.
 Let $\gamma$ be a regular (i.e., with everywhere nonvanishing tangent) $C^2$ curve in $\D$.
-Let $k_h(z,\gamma)$ be the {\it hyperbolic curvature} of $\gamma$ at $z\in\{\gamma\}$ which is given by (see \cite{FlOsg, FerGra, J, MaMin, Osg})
+Let $k_h(z,\gamma)$ be the {\it hyperbolic curvature} of $\gamma$ at $z\in\{\gamma\}$ which is given by (see \cite{FerGra, FlOsg, J, MaMin, Osg})

 where $n=i\cdot\gamma'/|\gamma'|$ and $k_e(z,\gamma)$ is the signed Euclidean curvature of $\gamma$ at $z=\gamma(t)$.
 Note that $k_h(z,\gamma)$ is independent of the parametrization, it depends only on the range $\{\gamma\}$ and its orientation.
 Since $k_e(\gamma(t),\gamma) = \frac{{\rm Im}(\gamma''(t)\overline{\gamma'(t)})}{|\gamma'(t)|^3}$,